Soda shop: History

 The counter-service soda fountain was introduced in 1903.
 Around that time, drugstores began to attract noontime customers by adding sandwiches and light lunches.
 The beverage menu at a soda shop usually included ice cream sodas, chocolate malts, fountain colas, and milkshakes.

 In the first decades of the 20th century, the shops were also considered sober alternatives to bars as social venues.
-A 1915 issue of Soda Fountain magazine said: "The soda fountain of today is an ally of temperance...
-Ice cream soda is a greater medium for the cause of temperance than all the sermons ever preached on that subject."

 In popular culture

 During the 1930s and 1940s, the jukeboxes in such establishments made them popular gathering spots for teenagers, as noted in the 1940s song "Jukebox Saturday Night" (tune by Paul McGrane and lyrics by Al Stillman):